 Author of “Capitalism’s Achilles Heel: Dirty Money and How to Renew the Free-Market System,” Raymond Baker has for many years been an internationally respected authority on corruption, money laundering, economic growth and foreign policy, particularly their impact on developing economies as well as Western economic interests.
 He has written and spoken extensively, testified often before Senate and House committees and been quoted worldwide.
 He comments frequently on television and radio in the United States, Europe and Asia on legislative matters and policy questions, having appeared on ABC News Nightline, CNN, BBC, NPR and Australian Broadcasting Corporation’s Four Corners, among others.
 Mr. Baker received his MBA from Harvard Business School and his BA from Georgia Institute of Technology.

-Sarah Bracht Vaugeois, Program Manager, Financial Transparency Coalition
+Sarah Bracht Vaugeois, Programs Manager, Financial Transparency Coalition

 Jason Braganza, Deputy Executive Director, Tax Justice Network – Africa

 Jason Rosario Braganza is the Deputy Executive Director of TJN-A. In his role as DED, he offers support to and strengthens existing programmes in line with the new Strategic Plan 2016-2020.
 He supports the day-to-day management of programme implementation; ensuring quality throughout the different thematic areas and plays a coordinating role with TJN-A members and partners across Africa and beyond.